 I’ve no idea why Kit Kats are one of the most popular Tokyo souvenirs to buy, but let’s run with it.

 Or the crunchy Japanese chocolate wafer biscuit?

 You can buy Matcha Green Tea Kit Kats in bulk in most Japanese supermarkets, Japanese convenience stores, Japanese souvenir shops, and duty free shops in Japan.

-Classic Japanese KitKats
+No.1: Classic Japanese KitKats